Environmental issues in Peru: Air pollution

 Air pollution is a big problem in Peru, especially in Lima, the capital city, which is caused by industrial activity and vehicle emissions.
 In August 2006, air pollution in Lima surpassed the international standard by 122.1% The average concentration of PTS reached 166.57 micrograms per cubic meter, the international standard is 77 micrograms per cubic meter.
 In 2009, 1.5 tons of lead and 810 tons of sulphur dioxide, were emitted daily, which is four times the maximum allowed under Peruvian legislation.

 The Peruvian government has created an alert system for high levels of pollution.
 There are three levels: watch, danger and emergency.
 During an emergency, children, pregnant women, the elderly and the ailing may be asked to stay indoors.
 Those who are healthy enough to continue with their lives outside are advised to cover their mouths and noses with scarves or handkerchiefs—but not facemasks, because according to government spokesperson Carlos Rojas "people don't want images that further dramatize the situation."
-Also Peru is using "super tree' technology, created by Tierra Nuestra to try and fight the air pollution in the major cities.
+Also Peru is using "super tree" technology, created by Tierra Nuestra to try and fight the air pollution in the major cities.
 The super tree acts like 1200 real trees, purifying the air.
 It sucks the outside air, and under thermodynamic pressure it combines the toxic particles in the air with water, and then pumps out clean air.
 Unfortunately, there are byproduct to the process, which include mud and non potable water.
 The Super Tree cleans approximately 200,000 cubic meters of air per day, eliminating air pollutions like carbon dioxide.

 Water pollution

 Water pollution sources in Peru include industrial waste, sewage and oil related waste.
 Peru has 1746 cu km of renewable water resources and 86% of this water is used for farming and 7% for industrial activity.
 In urban areas only 87% and in rural areas 62% of the population have access to clean water.
 In major cities 3.0 million tons of waste per year is created.
 President Alan García campaigned for a "water for all" strategic program, which proposed investment in 185 water supply and sanitation projects.
-The objective of this program is to expand potable water services from 76%-88% of households; Sanitation from 57%-77%; and sewage from 22%-100% by 2015.
+The objective of this program is to expand potable water services from 76% to 88% of households; Sanitation from 57% to 77%; and sewage from 22% to 100% by 2015.

 Lake Titicaca is a specific concern to Puno in southeastern Peru because of its spiritual and historical significance.
 Contamination and pollution of the lake seriously affects the health of those that depend on it because current monitoring and testing of the lake is primitive and underfunded.
 Because of violence in and around the area the government is only now addressing the problem.

 According to the Oxfam report, more than half of Peru's rivers are extremely polluted in the North the Chillón, Yauli and Mantaro in the central region; and the Chili River in the South.